Skip to main content

 Provisions Frappe with CTMS-specific configuration across 5 stages:

-2Custom Fields
+2Custom Fields on built-in DocTypes15 fields

-5Default Healthcare Practitioner
+5Default Healthcare Practitioner1

 Prerequisite: Frappe must be running and FRAPPE_API_TOKEN must be set in .env.production.